thaolt/mybjev/README.md

 Double	-1.071950
 ```

-If anyone could help to correct the code for this screnario I would be very grateful
+If anyone could help to correct the code for this scenario I would be very grateful